GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

    This feature requires a solid understanding of programming in C/C++ or Fortran, compilation, and linking processes.

-An **external equation** is an equation where the handling of the relationship between variables is delegated to an external module.
+An **external equation** delegates the handling of the relationship between variables to an external module.
 In this context, the relationship between the variables is not explicitly defined within your system but is instead governed by the external module.
 For example, you might specify that variables `x` and `y` are related, but the nature of that relationship is